argosopentech/argos-translate/README.md

 Contributions are welcome!
 Available issues are on the [GitHub issues page](https://github.com/argosopentech/argos-translate/issues).

 ## Support
-For support use the [GitHub issues page](https://github.com/argosopentech/argos-translate/issues) or [forum](https://github.com/argosopentech/argos-translate/discussions).
+For support use [GitHub Issues](https://github.com/argosopentech/argos-translate/issues), [Github Discussions](https://github.com/argosopentech/argos-translate/discussions), or the [LibreTranslate Forum](https://community.libretranslate.com/c/argos-translate/5).

 ## Donations
 If you find this software useful donations are appreciated.